 In anticipation of developing such additional documents specifically for the Cayman Islands, it may be helpful for existing comparable documents from other jurisdictions to be made applicable in the Cayman Islands.
-The Firm notes that, in many important respects, the URC Act aligns closely with competition laws in other jurisdictions, including in particular with those in the United Kingdom.
+The Firm notes that, in many important respects, the URC Act aligns closely with competition laws in mature jurisdictions.
 This means that certain legal concepts, which have been developed in those other jurisdictions through precedent and practice, may also be interpreted in comparable ways in the Cayman Islands through the adoption of the relevant precedent and practice.

-To provide an example, under the URC Act, agreements between sectoral providers are contraventions of the law if those agreements "have as their object or effect the prevention, restriction or distortion of competition in the markets and sectors"36 covered by the URC Act.
-The concept of what constitutes an "object or effect" of harming competition has been extensively treated in many court decisions and instances of regulatory practice in both the European Union and the United Kingdom in the period since the concept of the "object or effect" of harming competition was first used in the Treaty of Rome in 1957 and was subsequently incorporated in United Kingdom competition laws.
+To provide an example, under the URC Act, agreements between sectoral providers are contraventions of the law if those agreements "have as their object or effect the prevention, restriction or distortion of competition in the markets and sectors" covered by the URC Act.
+The concept of what constitutes an "object or effect" of harming competition has been extensively treated in many court decisions and instances of regulatory practice in mature jurisdictions.

 The Firm recommends that such concepts be explained in detail in guidance to be published by the Office.
-It further recommends that the Office may refer to and incorporate (formally or otherwise) the relevant concepts from guidance published in the United Kingdom and any other relevant jurisdictions in the interim period.37
+It further recommends that the Office may refer to and incorporate (formally or otherwise) the relevant concepts from guidance published in mature jurisdictions in the interim period.37